OSInside/cloud-builder/_sources/kafka_broker_setup.rst.txt

    instances.
 This means if there are e.g 10 runners in the runner_group e.g `fedora`, it is expected that package requests gets distributed to all runners.
 For this concept to work in Kafka it's important to assign 10 partitions to the topic that handles the requests.
+For more details on how kafka balances consumers click `here <https://stackoverflow.com/questions/40326600/balancing-kafka-consumers/40327547>`__

    At this point a decision about the later size of the system needs to be made.
 It's possible to change the assigned number of partitions at a later point in time.
-For this example setup the following conditions are
+For this example setup the following conditions are set:
-   set:

    * 2 runner groups, `fedora` and `suse`.
    * 2 partitions for each runner group